yuhangbin/IELTS-bot/README.md

 # IELTS-bot

-RAG
-LLMs
-KnowledgeGraph
+This Bot has four parts:
+1. Reading
+2. Listening
+3. Speaking
+4. Writing

-Langchain or Llamaindex
+Using RAG LLMs KnowledgeGraph Langchain or Llamaindex